cadia-lvl/ELECTRA-base-NER-API/README.md

 This project is a minor modification to https://github.com/ditadi/ner

-A docterized and deployable Named Entity Recognition tool for Icelandic, using a ELECTRA-base Icelandic langauge fined tuned for NER on the MIM-GOLD-NER corpus.
+A dockerized and deployable Named Entity Recognition tool for Icelandic, using a ELECTRA-base Icelandic language model fined tuned for NER on the MIM-GOLD-NER corpus.

 1) Make sure that Docker is properly installed